 Rachelle Maisner’s Page Timing report instantly reveals the problematic pages that need your attention.
 You can see which pages are too slow to load and have high bounce rates.

-Speed is one of the most critical SEO success factors, and will become increasingly important as Google tries to improve the overall UX experience of the search process.
+Speed is one of our nine part SEO priority list, and will become increasingly important as Google tries to improve the overall UX experience of the search process.

 I recommend switching from the ‘data’ table view to the ‘comparison’ table view to compare load time to bounce rate.
 This allows you to view the bounce rate for each page against the site average.